August 11, 2020

-It doesn’t mean you’re here for life -but it’s a chance to set down your bags for a while and spend time along the journey with fellow travelers and seekers.
-(Members also have a vote at congregational meetings and may be ordained as Elders or Deacons.)
+When you make a commitment to a relationship,It doesn’t mean you’re here for life.
+Joining is a chance to set down your bags for a while and spend time along the journey with fellow travelers and seekers.
+(Members also have a vote at congregational meetings and are eligible to become ordained Elders or Deacons.)

 You can join in 1 of 3 ways:

 * If you’re an active member of another church, you join by transferring your membership from your previous church to Forest Hill.

 * If you’ve been baptized but aren’t active in a church, you join by reaffirming your faith.

 * If you’ve never been baptized, you join by professing your faith and being baptized.

 If you choose to join, you will be received by the Session and introduced to the congregation during Sunday worship.

 Exploring Membership groups are held at least twice a year, usually in the early Fall and late Spring.
 Attending doesn’t obligate you to join, so if you just want to find out what Forest Hill is all about and what it means to be Presbyterian, this is a good way to do it.
 Contact either of our Co-Pastors or call (216) 321-2660 for info about the next session.